 All About Split On Opaline Lovebird

 You can use the image guide above as an alternative to the Green Option Crossover Opaline X Green.
-Green/Opaline has a red pattern on the tail feathers that is wider when compared to normal green; you can compare the images of numbers 2 and 3 which are wild-type tail feathers patterns.
+Green/Opaline has a red pattern on the tail feathers that is wider than normal green; you can compare the images of numbers 2 and 3, which are wild-type tail feather patterns.

-While in figures 4 and 5 is Green /Opaline with a wider pattern of tail feathers, especially on red patches.
+Figures 4 and 5 show a Green /Opaline with a wider pattern of tail feathers, especially on red patches.

 Figure 1 shows a pattern of tail feathers from green/NSLino with a much narrower red spot.
 On the Green Opaline, the pattern of tail feathers will be completely red with a black stripe.

-But this method does not fully guarantee that the greens are completely "split" Opaline.
-Of course, you have to conduct breeding tests to get the relevant conclusions.
+However, this method does not fully guarantee that the greens are entirely "split" Opaline.
+Of course, breeding tests are necessary to reach the relevant conclusions.

-DNA Sexing is only necessary when you want to restrain a teenage chick that you are still unsure of in determining a male or female.
+DNA sex is only necessary when you want to restrain a teenage chick that you are still unsure of in determining a male or female.

 How to get a combination of opaline mutations